GrzesiekKozdroj/cv/README.md

 # CV
-My CV written using html, css and (soon) jQuery
+My CV written using html and css